ppsivanvlr/purrtran/README.md

 Although PURRTRAN and Hex represent the latest in programming language and Artificial Catelligence technology, there are still some limitations to be aware of:

+- Hex often times brings attention to ghosts and spirits that are seemingly not actually there.
+But Hex is not making things up; he is a pandimensional being, and he has vision into other realms that humans cannot perceive.
+Sometimes these visions cause Hex to invent APIs and other features for PURRTRAN that have not been invented yet in this dimension.
+This doesn't mean Hex is wrong, just that he's writing code for an orthogonal plane of existence.

 - Feeding Hex too much will cause him to gain excessive weight.
 When in this state, Hex will actually cause your code to run slower, as he is too lazy to help you optimize it.
 To get Hex back into a productive state, stop overfeeding him -- chonky cats are sad cats.

 ```